 In recent years, Canada has extended the thin capitalisation rules, with modifications, to debt of partnerships, trusts and branches of non-resident corporations.

 Any interest that is not deductible because of these rules will generally be treated as a dividend paid to the specified non-resident for withholding tax purposes.

 Back-to-back (B2B) loan rules target circumstances in which an intermediary that deals at arm's length with a Canadian borrower is funded (or given security interests in respect of property to support the loan) by a non-resident (ultimate funder) with whom the borrower does not deal at arm's length.
 These rules are intended to prevent arrangements that are perceived as circumventing the thin capitalisation and withholding tax rules.
 Where the B2B loan rules apply, their general effect is to treat the loan, for withholding tax and thin capitalisation purposes, as if it were made directly to the borrower by the ultimate funder.

 Deduction of finance costs

-Financing costs are typically considered to be on capital account and, therefore, not deductible except to the extent expressly permitted.
+Financing costs are typically considered to be on capital account and therefore not deductible except to the extent expressly permitted by the tax legislation.
 Like other expenses, they are also deductible only to the extent they are incurred for the purpose of earning income, reasonable and not contingent.

-Financing costs (such as commitment fees, investment banker fees, underwriting fees, placement fees) related to the issuance of shares or debt typically are deductible on a straight-line basis over five taxation years, subject to proration for short taxation years.
+Financing costs related to the issuance of shares or debt (such as commitment fees, investment banker fees, underwriting fees and placement fees) typically are deductible on a straight-line basis over five taxation years, subject to proration for short taxation years.